iapyeh/sshscript/syntax.md

 - B: $$cat /non-existed-file
 - C: with $$cat /non-existed-file

 On localhost (subprocess), $.stderr would have value “No such file or directory” in A, B and C. But it is not the same when on a remote server.

-On a remote server, scenairo B and C does not dump to stderr.
-Instead, they dump to stdout.
+On a remote server, scenario B and C do not dump to stderr.
+Instead, they dump it to stdout.
 This is a limitation.
-Please see the table at the bottom for complete list for these limitations.
+Please see the table at the bottom for a complete list of these limitations.

 ## $.client

-The instance of paramiko.client.SSHClient of current ssh session.
+The instance of paramiko.client.SSHClient of the current ssh session.
 If you know what you are doing, you can get the instance of paramiko.client.SSHClient for your own purpose.
 Before accessing this value, “$.connect()” should be called to open a ssh session.

 ## $.logger